bamos/bamos.github.io/_posts/2014-10-26-preventing-passive-voice-latex.md

 ---
 layout: post
-title: Forcing passive voice in LaTeX documents.
+title: Preventing passive voice in LaTeX documents.
 tags: [LaTeX]
 ---

+I'm two months into a CS Ph.D. program and all my LaTeX writing is technical.
+I often place the passive voice in technical documents where the active voice better suits and have been searching for ways to automatically prevent using the passive voice.
+I recognize that using the passive voice can be favorable, as [this article][pv1] and [Wikipedia][pv2] describe.
+I want to break my bad habit of misusing the passive voice.

-[btford/write-good][wg] is a native linter for English prose and works well on plaintext [LaTeX][latex] documents.
+I've found the [btford/write-good][wg] project, which is a native linter for English prose and works well on plaintext [LaTeX][latex] documents.
 I've updated the [Makefile's][make] in my [latex-templates project][lt] to use `write-good`